What You Need to Know About Nursing Assistant

 The states with the most job growth for Nursing Assistant are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Connecticut, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

-Average Nursing Assistants Salary
+Nursing Assistant Salary

-The salary for Nursing Assistants ranges between about $21,290 and $39,560 a year.
+The average yearly salary of a Nursing Assistant ranges between $21,290 and $39,560.

 Nursing Assistants who work in Alaska, New York, or Hawaii, make the highest salaries.